 - demonstrating care and commitment to student success and a safe teaching, learning and working environment;

 - modeling an inclusive school and online environment;

 - holding everyone accountable for behaviour and actions;

-- assisting staff in addressing individual student needs.
+- assisting staff in meeting individual student needs.

 Standards of Behaviour

-The following standards of behaviour apply to all school communities in the Avon Maitland District School Board.
+The following standards apply to all school communities in the Avon Maitland District School Board.